 - A focus on blog posts.
 Unlike static WordPress websites, you want your blog posts to take center stage.

-- Some personal information about yourself, to personalize your content and help your audience make a connection.
+- Some personal information about yourself, to connect with your audience on a more intimate level.

 - Links to your social media profiles and general contact information, for visitors who want to follow you or get in touch.